benmarwick/smps/README.md

 ![](README-unnamed-chunk-7-1.png)<!-- -->

-Because the output is a ggplot object, we can add elements to it like a regular `ggplot()` call:
+Because the output is a ggplot object, we can add typical ggplot elements to it like a regular `ggplot()` call:

 ``` r
 smps_plot(prepared_data, font_size = 8) +